 - Obey medical instructions.
 Appropriately following medical instructions is essential to your full recovery.
-If don’t follow directions, a workers’ compensation adjustor may take your lack of compliance against your claim.
+If you don’t follow directions, a workers’ compensation adjuster may take your lack of compliance against your claim.

 - Attempt light duty.
 If your employer offers you light-duty work options, try to return to work.
 Even if the work is too demanding for your condition and you need to decline, it’s better for your claim to try than not attempt at all.

 Following these tips can help protect your rights to workers’ compensation in the aftermath of an accident.

 Other types of personal injury claims involve the concept of liability for victims to claim benefits.
 The liable party is at fault for the accident and will pay for the damages as a result.
 However, most workplace accidents work on the concept that the liable party does not matter, as a workers’ compensation claim is a request for benefits, rather than suing the employer for the injuries.

 In some circumstances, however, liability can play a role in recovering benefits.
 For example, if you caused your own accident by engaging in reckless activities in the workplace, such as violating safety procedures, then you may not have a right to workers’ compensation.
 Other circumstances can also impact your chances of receiving benefits.
 If you were minimally at fault for your injuries, you should still be able to recover benefits.

 For accidents where another party is at fault for your injuries, such as another employee or a guest in the workplace, you may be able to hold the responsible person liable, if you can prove fault.
 This process generally includes establishing a duty of care toward you and how the other party’s actions violated that duty and led to your injuries.